 Retention of filtered bicarbonate

-- In the PCT, most of the filtered bicarbonate (around 80% in humans) is resorbed with Na+ in exchange for H+.
+- In the PCT, most of the filtered bicarbonate (around 80% in humans) is resorbed with Na+ in exchange for H+ (via the NHE3 transporter).
 The hydrogen is derived from carbon dioxide and water through the action of the enzyme, carbonic anhydrase, in the renal tubules, which is tethered to the luminal membrane.
 A luminal Na/H antiporter excretes hydrogen in exchange for sodium (which is resorbed from filtered urine).
 The excreted hydrogen combines with filtered bicarbonate and is converted to water and carbon dioxide.
 The bicarbonate generated within the tubule cell from carbonic anhydrase is transported with sodium into blood through a basolateral (blood side) Na/HCO3 cotransporter.
 Thus, the actual bicarbonate that is filtered is “lost” in the urine filtrate (by combining with hydrogen to form water and carbon dioxide) but a new bicarbonate is generated by the renal tubule cell during the process of excreting hydrogen (in exchange for absorption of sodium).
 Thus sodium absorption drives reclamation of filtered bicarbonate.
 In this way, one bicarbonate is generated for one lost, so there is no net gain of bicarbonate, rather the filtered bicarbonate is being “reclaimed” by the kidney.
 Angiotension II stimulates the activity of the Na/H antiporter and the basolateral sodium/bicarbonate cotransporter, thus promoting sodium and bicarbonate retention.
 The energy for the Na/H antiporter actually comes from the Na/K transporter (pumps Na out into blood and K into the tubular cell) in the basolateral (blood side) membrane, so this process is critically dependent on sodium absorption.
 Bicarbonate is also resorbed in the thick ascending limb of the loop of Henle and distal convoluted tubule (Dhondup and Qian 2017).